General principles for topical formulations

-- Increased dose of medication where it is needed
+- An increased dose of medication is applied where it is needed

-- Reduced side effects and toxicity to other organs
+- There are reduced side effects and toxicity to other organs compared to systemic medications.

-- At times, complicated e.g. if several different formulations have been prescribed
+- At times, the regimen can be complicated, especially if several different formulations have been prescribed

-The amount of the active ingredient that is absorbed through the skin depends on the following factors:
+The amount of the active ingredient which is absorbed through the skin depends on the following factors:

-- Thin skin absorbs more than thick skin — skin thickness varies with body site, age and skin disorder.
+- Thin skin absorbs more than thick skin — skin thickness varies with body site, age and the specific skin disorder

-- Skin barrier function disrupted by dermatitis, ichthyosis and keratolytic agents (such as salicylic acid) absorbs more than intact, normal skin.
+- Skin barrier function — this may be disrupted by dermatitis, ichthyosis, and keratolytic agents (such as salicylic acid), so it may absorb more medication than intact normal skin

 - Other ingredients in the formulation may interact to increase or reduce potency or absorption rates.

-Minor differences in formulation may make surprising differences to the effectiveness of a topical medication.
+Minor differences in the formulation may make surprising differences to the effectiveness of a topical medication.

 How much topical medication to prescribe can challenge the most experienced dermatologist.
 It depends on:

-Expect 1 gram of cream to spread out over a 10-cm2 area of skin; an ointment spreads a little further.
+Expect 1 g of cream to spread out over a 10-cm2 area of skin; an ointment spreads a little further.
 The fingertip unit (0.5 g) is a guide to the amount of a cream or ointment needed to treat an area for a certain time.
-One fingertip unit covers one side of 2 flat hands and one gram covers both sides of the patient’s two hands.
+One fingertip unit covers one side of 2 flat hands, and one gram covers both sides of the patient’s two hands.

-It takes 20 to 30 g of cream or ointment to cover an adult once.
+It takes 20–30 g of cream or ointment to cover an adult's total body once.